HackYourFuture/JavaScript3/Week1/MAKEME.md

 1. JavaScript exercises
 2. PROJECT: HackYourRepo I

 Upload both to your forked JavaScript3 repository in GitHub.
-Make a pull request to your teacher's forked repository.
+Make a pull request to the HackYourHomework forked repository.

 > Forgotten how to upload your homework?
 Go through the [guide](../hand-in-homework-guide.md) to learn how to do this again.